How to manage audio flow through WASAPI

 |•||Render devices are playback devices where audio data flows from the application to the audio endpoint device, which renders the audio stream..|

 |•||Capture devices are recording devices where audio data flows from the audio endpoint device, that captures the audio stream, to the application..|

 |•||Loopback devices are recording devices that capture the mixing of all of the audio streams being rendered by a specific render device, also if audio streams are being played by third-party multimedia application like Windows Media Player: each render device always has a corresponding loopback device.|

-Available WASAPI devices can be enumerated through the WASAPI.DeviceGetCount and WASAPI.DeviceGetDesc methods: if you only need enumerating input devices you can also use the GetInputDevicesCount and GetInputDeviceDesc methods.
+Available WASAPI devices can be enumerated through the WASAPI.DeviceGetCount and WASAPI.DeviceGetDesc methods: if you only need enumerating output devices you can also use the GetOutputDevicesCount and GetOutputDeviceDesc methods.
 In both cases, only devices reported as "Enabled" by the system will be listed: unplugged or disabled devices will not be enumerated.

-Before using an input device for recording or an output device for playback, starting the device itself is a mandatory operation: for exclusive mode you can use the WASAPI.DeviceStartExclusive method while for shared mode you can use the WASAPI.DeviceStartShared method.
+As seen for DirectSound and for ASIO, the index of the output device used for playback of each single player can be set through the InitSoundSystem method.
+Before using an output device for playback, starting the device itself is a mandatory operation: for exclusive mode you can use the WASAPI.DeviceStartExclusive method while for shared mode you can use the WASAPI.DeviceStartShared method.
 In both cases the started device can be stopped through the WASAPI.DeviceStop method.
 You can check if a device is already started through the WASAPI.DeviceIsStarted method.

 For exclusive mode you need to start the device by specifying, inside the call to the WASAPI.DeviceStartExclusive method, the playback format which is represented by the frequency and number of channels: you can know if a WASAPI device supports a specific format through the WASAPI.DeviceIsFormatSupported method.